If you wish to understand SEO, think of it as the sorting hat from Harry Potter. It sorts the search results to any query in a fair and just manner.

 a.
 Self-created, non-editorial

-As a business, if you have ever gone from one blog to another blog, copy-pasting your link in the comment section, then you have first-hand experience in this type of link building.
+As a business, if you have ever gone from one blog to another blog, copy-pasting your link in the comment section, then you have the first-hand experience in this type of link building.

 These links usually appear very spammy to all search engines and can actually harm your ranking instead of boosting it.